teambit/docs/docs/tutorials/bit-angular-tutorial.md

 $ npm install
 ```

-### What will you learn?
+### What Will You Learn?

 In this tutorial you will learn how to:

 - Setup Bit
-- Share an angular component from an existing project
+- Share an Angular component from an existing project
 - Preview the exported component on the Bit cloud
 - Install the component in another project
 - Modify the Angular component on the new project